JeffersonGibin/express-rate-limiter-core/README.md

    * The method to have request express object available to use response express */
   blockRequestRule: (requestExpress) => {
-    const blackList = ["192.168.1.10", "192.168.1.11", "192.168.1.12"];
+    // this is only an example.
+You can implement of more forms const blackList = ["192.168.1.10", "192.168.1.11", "192.168.1.12"];
     if (blackList.includes(requestExpress.ip)) {
       return true;